 Since I love dates, adding them to scones make sense to me!
-These scones are
+These Date Drop Scones are

 It is thought that the name comes from the Stone of Destiny (or Scone).
 Scottish kings have been crowned

 upon this stone for more than a thousand years.
 The present British Queen

 Elizabeth II was crowned on the Stone in 1953.
 The original version of